 The award was presented at the American Education Research Association Division I meeting on Tuesday, April 14, 2009 in San Diego.
 Kathleen King was there to accept the award.

 The book is a collection of analyses of a number of the FIPSE projects, each of which was designed to create and implement creative new programs to further the possibilities of technology in higher education.

 Click here to learn more about the book.

 Susan Petrilli, author of Approaches to Communication, has been named the 2008 recipient of the Sebeok Fellow Award presented by the Semiotics Society of America.
-The award is given in honor of Thomas A.
+The award is given in honor of Thomas A. Sebeok.